dnanexus/wdlTools/README.md

 * [printTree](doc/Commands/PrintTree.md): print the Abstract Syntax Tree for a WDL document
 * [readmes](doc/Commands/Readmes.md): generate README files for the tasks/workflows in a WDL file - these files are named so that they will be recognized when building DNAnexus apps/workflows using [dxWDL](https://github.com/dnanexus/dxWDL)
 * [upgrade](doc/Commands/Upgrade.md): upgrade a WDL file to a newer version; currently only draft-2 -> 1.0 is supported

+## Limitations

+* Forward references are not yet supported, i.e. a variable must be declared before it is referenced
+* Incomplete linter rules
+* Runtime and hint attributes cannot be [overriden at runtime](https://github.com/openwdl/wdl/pull/315/files#diff-7ab1be25d3b4d9ecf4f763e14d464681R3029) in the task runner

 ## Building